-The Burden of Obstructive Lung Disease (BOLD), started by Dr Buist in the mid-1990s, was designed to quantify the prevalence of obstructive lung disease and to identify its risk factors across several regions in the world.
+The Burden of Obstructive Lung Disease (BOLD), started by Dr Buist, was designed to quantify the prevalence of obstructive lung disease and to identify its risk factors across several regions in the world.
 It was later extended to cover most of the low-income regions of the world.

 people in low-income regions of South Asia and Sub-Saharan Africa have smaller lungs than people in Europe.